Thoughts from a changing fair...

 Tough lighting conditions trying to capture the Bexei Dignitas caliber.

 A good healthy dialog is important to have, and one meeting in particular, had my hackles up when a rather self-assured industry big brand veteran tried to convince the good folks at Lang & Heyne that his services would be of benefit to them.
-With an annual production of of just under 50 watches worldwide, the last thing they need is this.
+With an annual production of just under 50 watches worldwide, the last thing they need is this.
 I had to tell them and then subsequently to his face in a rather heated meeting.
 His reputation preceded him and I care that they do not get themselves into arrangements that could potentially harm the very good reputation and good will that Marco has built up over the years.
 Consistency and focus is what they need right now, especially since Marco is no longer steering the company.
 This was big news in Baselworld and I was privy, but sworn to secrecy, to some of the aspects that lead up to his departure.
 Sad to see happen, but knowing Marco for the past 15 years, I understand his needs and wants.
 Since my return I've been asked by several collectors what this means for L&H going forward and obviously the value question of their watches has arisen.
 My sense is that those watches made under his direction whilst at the company, i.e the current collection, will remain the "ones to have" and any new movements/watches made under watchmaker Jens Schneider, the new Development Director, we will have to wait and see how it plays out.

 L&H's new item this Basel is a black galvanic solid silver dial for the Georg, which in the RG case is quite striking.
 I've always enjoyed black dials in RG cases!